Independent. Human-Curated. Established 2007.

 | Have $0 to spend | Google Business Profile + Apple Business Connect + Bing Places + LinkedIn | 2 hours, free |

-And then AI search arrived.
-ChatGPT, Gemini, Perplexity, and Google's AI Mode need structured, trusted, human-verified business data to answer "what's the best [X] in [Y]" queries.
-Suddenly the same directories that Google had spent a decade discounting became valuable again β not for link equity, but as entity authority sources that AI models pull from.
-The directory model isn't dead.
-It just had a fifteen-year identity crisis.
+Then AI search arrived.
+ChatGPT, Gemini, Perplexity, and Google's AI Mode need structured, trusted, human verified business data to answer "what is the best X in Y" queries.
+The same directories Google had spent a decade discounting became valuable again, not for link equity but as entity authority sources that AI models pull from.
+The directory model is not dead.
+It had a fifteen year identity crisis.
+What is left in 2026 is a human edited directory list short enough to manage in an afternoon, and that compression is exactly what makes each surviving listing worth more than 100 random submissions in 2010.

 | # | Directory | DR | DA | Link Type | Status | Score |